shivauchiha/Udacity-SDCND-Finding_Lane_Lines/Readme.md

 The Pipeline consists of 7 steps for lane detection

 **Process I**
-First the image is converted into grey scale so it cab processed for application in Range thresholding
+First the image is converted into grey scale so it can be processed for application in Range thresholding

 ![alt text][image7]